ANZAC ships upgrade frigate systems upgrade (FSU)

 Contract: Providing a navigation radar system based on two Furuno 3000 series X band radars for each ship.

 Date awarded: 20 June 2016

 Platform preliminary design was completed in late 2015.
 The detailed design is underway and is due for completion in the second quarter of 2017.

-The Combat System Trainer, provided under the prime contract by Lockheed Martin, is scheduled for installation at the Devonport Naval Base in January 2017 with training to start the following month.
-The first ship is planned to be refit in Victoria, Canada in the third quarter of 2017, and will extend over 10 months, followed by harbour and sea acceptance trials, with the second ship starting its refit approximately 12 months later.
+The Combat System Trainer, provided under the prime contract by Lockheed Martin was installed at the Devonport Naval Base in January 2017 and training was started in February.
+The refit of the first ship is planned to start in Victoria, Canada in the third quarter of 2017, and will extend over 10 months, followed by harbour and sea acceptance trials, with the second ship starting its refit approximately 12 months later.

 The RNZN frigates in action